jrandj/aws-security-specialty/README.md

 1. To further enhance security and provide DNS related information for security audits, management has requested that you enable Route 53 DNS Query Logging.
 For which of the following configurations can DNS Query Logging be enabled?
     * DNS Query Logging can be enabled when using a public hosted zone and using Route 53 name servers.

+1. Your company has a set of EC2 instances defined in AWS.
+They need to ensure that traffic packets are monitored and inspected for any security threats.
+Which of the following options is the most suitable?
+	* Use a host-based IDS.
+Note that VPC Flow Logs cannot conduct packet inspection.

+1. Your company has a set of EBS volumes defined in AWS.
+The security mandate is that all EBS volumes are encrypted.
+What would be the most efficient way to notify the IT admin if there are any unencrypted volumes in the account?
+	* AWS Config can be used to check for unencrypted volumes.

+1. Your company uses AWS KMS for the management of its customer keys.
+From time to time, there is a requirement to delete existing keys as part of housekeping activities.
+What can be done during the deletion process to verify that the key is no longer being used?
+	* CloudTrail can be used to see any KMS API requests against the existing keys.

+1. You would like to analyse the API activity in your AWS account and have the ability to isolate activity by attributes, such as source IP address and user.
+Which two services would be best for this task?
+	* CloudTrail and Athena are the best services to use.
+In particular for analysis based on specific attributes as in this question.

+1. You suspect that someone in your organisation has recently been making unauthorised changes to EC2 instances in your account.
+Which of the following can you use to investigate what has happened and who is responsible?
+	* You can use Athena to query your CloudTrail data and use AWS Config to compare the current configuration to the previous configuration.

+1. When creating a custom metric filter in CloudWatch Logs what is filtered?
+	* All streams in a log group are filtered.
+A custom metric filter cannot be configured to only filter some of the streams in a log group.

 ### Infrastructure Security